vikingdata/articles/tools/encryption/gpg.md

 ```
 * NOTE: you might want to use a file to hold your password.
 If you source control the scripts it is a BAD idea to put the
 password in the script.
-This applied to encryption and decryption.
+This applies to encryption and decryption.
 ``` shell
 echo "test" > password_file
 gpg --pinentry-mode loopback -d --passphrase `cat password_file`  test.gpg | tar -zxv